pmatheusvinhas/react-waitlist/README.md

 # React Waitlist

-A customizable waitlist component for React that integrates with Resend audiences.
+A customizable, self-contained waitlist component for React that integrates with Resend audiences.
+This package provides everything you need to create beautiful, secure waitlist forms without external dependencies.

 ## Features